loh-tar/KatePlugin-IndexView/README.md

 taken.

-### Last version is 0.9.4, Jun 2025
+### Last version is 0.9.5, Jul 2025

-  - Add a lookup button right from the filter field.
-This is like "filter on steroids" from our "auto-filter" functionality.
-There will be performed a search in all cached trees
+  - Fix some crashes
+  - Add a welcome-tree, showing some info
+  - Make Cozy-Click behavior less surprising
+  - Limit the text size of a node to 45 char
+  - Use IniFileParser for TOML files
+  - MarkdownParser: Add links and footnotes to the tree
+  - MarkdownParser: Ignore code blocks
+  - CppParser: Add member variables to the tree
+  - CppParser: Collect class member below access specifiers
+  - IconCollection: Tinker the blue icons less dark
+  - DocumentParser: Use file name as root node caption
-  - Add detection of git conflict blocks
+  - Add new parser GoParser
-  - Add parser class name to context menu as header
+  - Add new parser MakefileParser
-  - Fix CppParser with some typedef issues
   - Many more small fixes and bigger changes, see [commit log](https://github.com/loh-tar/KatePlugin-IndexView/commits/master/) for detailed list